 You don’t need an intrepid disposition and a brain bursting with survival tactics to call yourself an explorer – just-opened hotels offer every chance to discover something new.
 You won’t be unearthing an unusual species of starfish or making fire out of thin air, but at these chic hotels that have recently opened their doors, you could be discovering Greece’s newest interior design trends or supporting a not-for-profit pop-up while it fleetingly resides in Amsterdam (even Bear Grylls would be jealous).
-We look back on the most blissful new hotels of 2015 – all featured on Secret Escapes over the last year.
+We look back on the most blissful new hotels of 2015 – all featured on Secret Escapes over 2015.

 Racconto Boutique Design Hotel epitomises soulful minimalism, all thanks to the efforts of renowned interior designer Panos Petridis.
 The palette here is decidedly simple – white – with comfort and style proven through soft lighting, plush fabrics and luxury amenities.
 Uninterrupted calm is the order of the day throughout the entire hotel – whether in the 11 guest rooms, by the tempting outdoor pool, or in the dedicated meditation area set amidst fragrant olive trees – ensuring that this pint-size addition to Parga’s boutique hotel scene packs a big punch.